GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 {% Aside 'warning' %}

-Not all features described in this post have been implemented (or fully implemented) in the version of the Protected Audience API API currently being tested in Chrome.
+Not all features described in this post have been implemented (or fully implemented) in the version of the Protected Audience API currently being tested in Chrome.
 [Test with feature flags](#flags) explains what Protected Audience API features are currently available for testing in Chrome run from the command line.